 Apple Season is finally upon us, and we couldn’t be happier to celebrate by indulging in our favorite fruit.
 Apple enthusiasts have been patiently waiting for this moment all year.
-Since many people don’t have access to freshly picked Michigan apples, the Apple Truck has come to the rescue.
+Since many people can’t access freshly picked Michigan apples, the Apple Truck has come to the rescue.
 We’re connecting apple connoisseurs with Michigan’s amazing apples at their peak of freshness and taste.

 Since we’re often asked what you can do with your 20-pound box of Michigan apples when you get home, here are some suggestions:

 1. Make Applesauce

 Applesauce is essential to have in your pantry.
 In a food processor, combine fresh apples, apple cider, lemon juice, brown sugar, maple syrup, and spices like cinnamon or nutmeg to create your sauce.
 Canned or frozen applesauce can be used as a base for other recipes, such as apple pancakes or apple bread.

 Dried apples are a great snack.
 Thinly slice your apples and place them on a baking sheet.
 Sprinkle some cinnamon on top for added flavor and bake in the oven (225° F) for up to two hours.
 Dried slices may be stored for a week in your pantry.